Susan Rice Denies Leaking Michael Flynn’s Name

 — MSNBC (@MSNBC) April 4, 2017

-It was only two weeks ago that Susan Rice appeared to deny any involvement in or knowledge of unmasking of U.S. citizen.
+It was only two weeks ago that Susan Rice appeared to deny any involvement in or knowledge of unmasking of a U.S. citizen.

 As Rice was preparing to make an appearance on PBS NewsHour, House Intelligence Committee Chairman Devin Nunes was in the midst of a press conference on the White House grounds.
 The California Republican revealed that information had been incidentally collected on members of Trump’s transition team.
 He qualified his claims by adding that he believed the information had been collected in a legal manner.